 What happens if you want to change your offer?
 You want to “taper” your concessions.

 That means each time you agree to raise or lower your price (depending on whether you’re the buyer or seller) you want it to be a smaller change than the last time.
 If you offer to come down on your price by $1,000 first, then $500, then $150, it will give the appearance that you’re getting closer to your absolute lowest price.

 If you come down by $500, then $1,000, then $150, your opponent will think they might be able to get a lot more out of you.
 Since you started with a small concession, then made a big one, then made a small one, if the pattern continues they will think they can get another big concession out of you next.

 Whatever you do, do not accept the first offer.
 Even if it’s an amazing deal, you want to ask for at least a tiny concession.
 There’s a simple reason.
-You want to make your opponent feel good about themselves -- like they got the best offer possible, so they count it as a win.
+You want to make your opponent feel good about themselves — like they got the best offer possible and count it as a win.